oussamatght/LeetCode/README.md

 # LeetCode Solutions Repository

 This repository contains my solutions to various **LeetCode problems** organized by difficulty and programming language.
-It serves as a personal reference for practicing algorithms, data structures, and problem-solving skills.
+It serves as a personal reference for practicing algorithms, data structures, and problem-solving skills

 ---